erdc/RAPIDpy/README.md

 												out_stream_id_file=join(main,"streamid_2000_2014.csv"))
 ```

-##Merge RAPID output
+##Merge RAPID Output
 You can use this to combine consecutive RAPID output files into one file.

 WARNING: This code replaces the first file with the combined output and deletes the second file.
 BACK UP YOUR FILES!!!!

 Example:
 ```python